Using Shipmate with Shopify

 If you opt for the Carrier’s tracking reference, customers will have the direct tracking reference for the carrier however if you subsequently make any changes to their delivery, they might not be informed automatically.

-If you use the Shipmate Tracking Portal, it’s most likely that you should opt for the Shipmate Unified Tracking Reference, as this will provide you with the Unified Tracking Reference needed to link to the Tracking Portal.
+If you use the Shipmate Tracking Portal, you should opt for the Shipmate Unified Tracking Reference, as this will provide you with the Unified Tracking Reference needed to link to the Tracking Portal.

-To choose which tracking reference you’d like to use with Shopify, simply select the relevant option from the Tracking Reference section of the Channel Settings, then click ‘Save’.
+To choose which tracking reference you would like to use with Shopify, simply select the relevant option from the Tracking Reference section of the Channel Settings, then click Save.

 Fufilment Tags